Parallel Multi-Circuit Quantum Feature Fusion in Hybrid Quantum-Classical Convolutional Neural Networks for Breast Tumor Classification: Discussion

 \subsection{Simulation Environment and Hardware Considerations}

 All experiments in this study were conducted using quantum circuit simulations on classical hardware, which provides an idealized environment free from noise and decoherence effects inherent in current near-term intermediate-scale quantum (NISQ) devices \cite{preskill2018quantum}.
+All quantum expectation values were computed analytically using PennyLane's \texttt{default.qubit} statevector simulator with backpropagation.
+This corresponds to an idealized setting with infinite shots and no noise.
+In practice, performance on real quantum hardware may differ due to finite sampling and gate imperfections.
 While simulation allows for precise evaluation of the hybrid architecture's theoretical advantages, deployment on actual quantum hardware would introduce additional challenges including gate errors, limited qubit connectivity, and short coherence times.
 However, the relatively modest depth of our 4-qubit circuits and the use of simple gate operations (RX, RY, CNOT) make them suitable candidates for near-term hardware implementation.
 Future work should validate these results on real quantum processors to assess the practical viability of the proposed approach.